 To see the topics covered by our panel of solicitors at a glance, take a look at Affordable advice from our panel of solicitors – what they can advise you on.

 During the appointment, you are encouraged to take notes of the advice given and the solicitor can help make sure you have got all the most important details.

 All of the solicitors on our panel are members of Resolution.
 Resolution members are family lawyers committed to helping people resolve their family disputes constructively and in a way that considers the needs of the whole family, and in particular the best interests of your children.

-We have devised this offer in the hope that it will take some of the worry and stress out of the process for you, and enable you to get a better, fairer outcome.
+We have designed this service to take some of the worry and stress out of the process for you, and enable you to get a better, fairer outcome.

 If you don’t want to or can't afford to use the service, you don’t have to.
-Our guides will continue to be as extraordinarily helpful as they always were.
+Our guides will continue to be as extraordinarily helpful as they always are.